 Just about anything can be included in your estate.
 You can determine just how detailed you want to be about everything.
-No matter what amount of assets you have, you need to have an estate planning lawyer, like someone from Klenk Law, on your side to make sure your wishes will be executed after your passing.
+No matter what amount of assets you have, you need to have an estate planning lawyer, on your side to make sure your wishes will be executed after your passing.
 Here are some of the most common things people will ask to include in their estate plan.

 Pets Can Be Included in a Will

 You may think of pets as being a part of your family, but sadly, they are also considered “property” under US law.
 This means that your pet will need a home with someone to care for him or her after you are gone.
 You can include these instructions in your will, as well as some money that is set aside specifically to care for your pet.
 You can be as detailed as you want.
 If you believe your pet enjoys going to daycare with other dogs, you can include this as an instruction to use the money you are leaving.

 You Can Include Heirlooms in Your Will